mnansary/Triton-Jina-v3-TRT/README.md

-# Triton-Jina-v3-TRT Setup Guide
+# Triton-Jina-v3-ONNX Setup Guide

-This guide provides detailed instructions for setting up the Triton Inference Server with Jina Embeddings v3 using NVIDIA's TensorRT (TRT) on a Linux system with Docker and NVIDIA GPUs.
+This guide provides detailed instructions for setting up the Triton Inference Server with Jina Embeddings v3 using the ONNX runtime on a Linux system with Docker and NVIDIA GPUs.
 Follow these steps to install prerequisites, authenticate with NVIDIA NGC, download model weights, configure the Triton model repository, and manage the service using `systemd`.

 - [**Installation**](#installation)
     - [Step 1: System Prerequisites](#step-1-system-prerequisites)